quicwg/base-drafts/draft-ietf-quic-http.md

 streams with higher numbers can safely be assumed to have the new settings in effect when they open.

-For already-open streams, the empty SETTINGS_ACK frame indicates the point at which the new settings took effect, if they did so before the peer half-closed the stream.
+For already-open streams including the connection control stream, the SETTINGS_ACK frame indicates the point at which the new settings took effect, if they did so before the peer half-closed the stream.
 If the peer closed the stream before receiving the SETTINGS frame, the previous settings were in effect for the full lifetime of that stream.

 In certain conditions, the SETTINGS_ACK frame can be the first frame on a given stream -- this simply indicates that the new settings apply from the beginning